| | | FM 22-51

 coordination, and senses may be dull.

-precautions to ensure that there are no friendly fire casualties.
+(4) The leaders must recognize these stress factors.
+They must implementprecautions to ensure that there are no friendly fire casualties.
 They must consider

 modifying or changing the targeting policy if stress factors are high.
 They must